 Employers who are not lodging Fringe Benefits Tax (FBT) returns should be aware that this is a key risk and ongoing area of focus for the ATO.
 Not all employers are required to lodge FBT returns, however the ATO may require them to justify their decision not to lodge.
-To assist employers in navigating FBT requirements, we’ve outlined some key points and provided a checklist.
+In this article, we’ve outlined some key points and provided a checklist to assist employers in navigating FBT requirements.

 Whenever a benefit is provided to employees, the requirement to lodge an FBT return may be triggered.
 This requirement may be satisfied quite easily for a number of reasons: